rexresearch

 wastes energy in the exhaust gases.

-[0003] Minimills employ electric arc furnaces (EAF) to melt steel
+[0003] Minimills employ electric arc furnaces (EAF) to melt

-generally lower quality steel.
-Minimills traditionally enjoyed an
+produce generally lower quality steel.
+Minimills traditionally

-gas, causing many DRI plant closings.
+reformed natural gas, causing many DRI plant closings.

 [0004] A revolutionary steelmaking technology has been developed